 Conclusion: When it comes to New York luxury all that glitters is not gold, except, possibly, at The Plaza hotel.

-The Langham Place on bustling 5th Avenue falls somewhere between the traditional splendour of The Plaza and the artsy chic of the downtown Trump Soho.
+The Langham Place on bustling 5th Avenue falls somewhere between the traditional splendour of The Plaza and the artsy chic of the downtown Dominick.
 Let’s call it: contemporary elegance.
 Sophisticated chic?
 Take your pick.

 Nonetheless, as Langham Place hotels are more contemporary than their traditional sisters, The Langham hotels, I’m sticking with the white orchid